sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

    which *work*, but are very messy.
 Think of it like using duct-tape to hang something up on a wall instead of doing the "right" thing which would be to hang it up using a nail.

-- While there:

-  - Decide your project quickly.
-At a 24 hour hackathon, you can only afford to spend half-an-hour on this (at most).

-  - Think big, then figure out what the minimal Proof-of-Concept would be

-    - Think big helps during demos because you can then talk about the future of your app.

-  - Strive to learn something new.
-Maybe don't learn an entirely new language or platform (it worked for us, but YMMV)

-  - Create clear, separate tasks for people to do, but not too separate.

-  - Do what works, and do it fast.
-Test quickly, and connect all of the components as soon as possible.

-  - Think about what to demo constantly.
-As you code, your project idea may even change, but make sure that you have an idea of what you want to show to the judges at all time.
-Time coding anything that will not be shown to the judges is a waste of time (unless it's for a contingency plan, such as using GPS instead of ARCore to locate the user just in case everything else went south)

-  - Communicate with one another constantly, make sure that nobody is blocked.
-    Blocked people don't write code that gets demoed.

-  - Sell the idea to yourself.
-Even if you don't like the idea that much, make yourself like it.
-No, make yourself **love** it.
-If you aren't convinced it's amazing, you won't convince the judges that it's amazing.

-  - Have fun.
-It's a competition, but this is also what you enjoy doing.
-You are here to write a bunch of code, eat really poorly, and hang out with friends.
-    Winning is just an added benefit.

-  - Be willing to pivot.
-Something will inevitably go wrong, you will have to course correct, and you may even need to start over from scratch.

-- Demos

-  - Make sure that you have a good motivation.
-Don't make it too contrived.
-It doesn't have to be your sick grandma that inspired you, it can just be that you are terrible at navigating new buildings, or that you have trouble parking at school.
-Anything to let the judges connect with your project is good.

-  - Demos are the classic "heroes story", present the problem, then *pow* your app solves all of your problems.
-Here's how (and describe the cool things your app does)

-  - Show the features of your app, not the tech.
-Features are what make money, feature are what win hackathons.

-  - It's fine to mention the technology you used (especially if you are targeting a sponsor prize, or are using a cutting-edge technology), but that's not the primary focus of the demo.
-This is especially true when you have non-technical judges.
-When you start "talking computer" their brain turns off and you automatically are out of the running.
-With a technical judge, they hear the tech that you are using and then may have questions about it, and that's where you can really shine (see below).

-  - Script it, but not too much.
-Be natural, it helps add humanity to your presentation.

-  - Make sure you have a list of words/phrases that you *really* want to make sure you say.
-You may not hit all of them, and that's ok, but hit as many of them as you can.

-- Questions

-  - Always say that your app can do whatever they ask if it can do.
-If the judge asks if it can make breakfast, think of some way that it can help them make breakfast (even if that's an entirely ridiculous idea).

-  - Be prepared to elaborate on the technology that you used.
-If your judge(s) are technical, your demo should have whetted their appetite(s) just enough for them to want to ask question about how exactly you used said technology.

-- General stuff

-  - Back each other up, especially during demos.
-If somebody is totally bombing the demo, do something to rescue the situation.
-The classic "as you can tell, it's very complicated... so now we want to <do something else that is not whatever train wreck you were on before>"

-  - Pretend to know what you are doing.
-Fake it 'til you make it is a real strategy at hackathons.

-  - Respect the other competitors

-  - Everything that you ever learned about teamwork applies

-  - If you are the put-a-team-together type of person, make sure that you cover your own weaknesses with your teammates.

-    - Sam: writes a lot of code
-    - Jack: solid with algorithms, great to pair with
-    - Fisher: dark horse

-  - Be competitive, but not too competitive.
-Don't let your competitiveness take away from the fun of hanging out with friends for 24+ hours and not sleeping.